 What to do about Google Analytics, Google Ads, and Google Floodlight?

 To make sure Didomi is able to send events to Google Analytics, Google Ads, and Google Floodlight, you will have to make sure Didomi is ready before loading them.

 To do so, you will have to change your current configuration and make sure that gtag.js is used.

 1. In a tag manager

-Before Google Consent Mode, you probably have conditioned Google Analytics to:
+Before Google Consent Mode, you probably had conditioned Google Analytics, Google Ads and Floodlight to:

 - Didomi being ready or the user modifying his consent choices

-To make sure Google Consent Mode is working, you will have to remove these conditions and only use the didomi-ready event.
+To make sure Google Consent Mode is working, you remove these vendors conditions and only use the didomi-ready event.

 You will not need any condition on your custom events anymore.